 Cannabis legalization is not exclusive to North America.
-So far, 21 countries or territories have legalized cannabis fully or partially for medical and/or adult use.
-Cannabis Business Times compiled a brief snapshot of the laws in those with established regulations.
-(Note: Countries that have decriminalized possession for small amounts of cannabis and the U.S. are not included.)
+So far, more than 40 countries have legalized cannabis fully or partially for medical and/or adult use.
+Cannabis Business Times compiled a brief look at the laws in those with established regulations.

 Argentina – Status: CBD legalized/Partially medically legalized/Decriminalized